tsimkins/agsci.atlas/agsci/atlas/api/documentation/README.md

 To pull data for a known object by its Plone Unique ID (e.g. '5945eeb87960461993f42bc6cfe80f0d') for content, the API can be called from the root of the site, as:

     http://[site URL]/@@api?uid=[UID]

+## Lookup by Last Updated Time

+To pull data for all products that were last updated within a certain timeframe, the API can be called from the root of the site with an `updated` parameter, e.g.:

+    http://[site URL]/@@api?updated=[seconds]

+This will show all products that were last updated less than that number of seconds ago.
+This (intentionally) does not include **Person** objects.

 # XML Data Schema